Reliable Deniable Communication: Hiding Messages in Noise: Abstract

 \section{Abstract}

 A transmitter Alice may wish to {\it reliably} transmit a message to a receiver Bob over a binary symmetric channel (BSC), while simultaneously ensuring that her transmission is {\it deniable} from an eavesdropper Willie.
 That is, if Willie listening to Alice's transmissions over a {``significantly noisier''} BSC than the one to Bob, he should be unable to estimate even whether Alice is transmitting.
-Even when Alice's (potential) communication scheme is publicly known to Willie (with {\it no} common randomness between Alice and Bob), we prove that over $n$ channel uses Alice can transmit a message of length ${\cal O}(\sqrt{n})$ bits to Bob, deniably from Willie.
-We also prove information-theoretically order-optimality of our results.
+We consider two scenarios.
+In our first scenario, we assume that the channel transition probability from Alice to Bob and Willie is perfectly known to all parties.
+Here, even when Alice's (potential) communication scheme is publicly known to Willie (with {\it no} common randomness between Alice and Bob), we prove that over $n$ channel uses Alice can transmit a message of length ${\cal O}(\sqrt{n})$ bits to Bob, deniably from Willie.
+We also prove information-theoretic order-optimality of this result.
+In our second scenario, we allow uncertainty in the knowledge of the channel transition probability parameters.
+In particular, we assume that the channel transition probabilities for both Bob and Willie are uniformly drawn from a known interval.
+Here, we show that, in contrast to the previous setting, Alice can communicate ${\cal O}(n)$ bits of message reliably and deniably (again, with no common randomness).
+We give both an achievability result and a matching converse for this setting.
+Our work builds upon the work of Bash {\em et al} on AWGN channels (but with common randomness) and differs from other recent works (by Wang {\em et al} and Bloch) in two important ways - firstly our deniability metric is variational distance (as opposed to Kullback-Leibler divergence), and secondly, our techniques are significantly different from these works.